Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Estimation and inference

-The interval $\CI{1}$ may have a uniform coverage over an appropriate set of data generating processes (DGPs), even if $\beta_0$ varies over $\Theta$.
-Establishing this formally would however require to establish the uniform convergence in distribution of $(\widehat{\underline{\Delta}}, \widehat{\overline{\Delta}})$, a multistep estimator with a nonparametric first step.
+The interval $\CI{1}$ may have a uniform coverage over an appropriate set of data generating processes (DGPs).
+Establishing this formally would however require to establish the uniform convergence in distribution of $(\widehat{\underline{\delta}}, \widehat{\overline{\delta}})$, a multistep estimator with a nonparametric first step.
 We leave this issue for future research.
-Note, on the other hand, that we consider below other confidence intervals that are uniformly conservative.